Non-Toxic Living Room Update

 We lightly sanded the bricks, because they were pretty slick.
 We then sprayed the bricks down with my basic vinegar cleaner and wiped them dry.

-It took three coats of paint to throughly cover the bricks.
+It took three coats of paint to thoroughly cover the bricks.
 I think we could have done it in two if I’d mixed the paint up thicker.

 Barn Wood Wall